 A continual examination of schematics in color, solutions for design and painterly problems, with emphasis by survey of contemporary painters and trends in art.
 Course may be taken two times.
-(2) Transfer credit: UC, CSU
+(2)

 ART R117A-Materials and Methods of the Artist I 3 units